Trustee/Founder/Director Margaret Owen OBE

 She is also a founder member of GAPS- UK (Gender Action on Peace and Security).
 She is a regular participant at the UN Commission on the Status of Women, and has been the consultant on widowhood to the UN.

-Laura studied International Relations and Human Rights at University of Padua (Italy).
-During her studies, she particularly chose to focus her attention on the active role of civil society, and especially of women and girls, in peace and security issues, and on the implementation of UNSC Resolution 1325.
+Cleo studied Politics and International Relations at the University of Cambridge.
+During her studies, she specialised in Human Rights and the role of International Organisations in maintaining peace and security.
+Prior to working at WPD, she has worked in development, researching and producing reports for the United Nations.
 She is strongly into women’s rights and the promotion of women’s empowerment.

 Chair : Hugo Charlton